solventum-oss/farser/readme.md

 #### Descent Parser ExpressionResult

-The return type from `DrgSyntaxTree#evaluateExpression` is an `ExpressionResult`.
+The return type from `AbstractSyntaxTree#evaluateExpression` is an `ExpressionResult`.
 This class has two methods

   - `isMatched` - whether the boolean logic in the AST was satisfied with the list of operands provided
-  - `getMatches` - the set of matched operands, which of the objects from the list of operands were used to satisfy the boolean logic of the AST.
+  - `getContext` - to retrieve the context object which got passed into the `evaluateExpression` method and access data which may have been updated during the evaluation

-Users can query the expression result after the AST has been evaluated.
+Since the `AbstractSyntaxTree` also itself is a non-terminal node, it also implements `[Boolean]Expression` and the evaluation can alternatively be done by calling `AbstractSyntaxTree#evaluate`.

 When using custom tokens and/or custom a custom AST evaluation context object, the functionality may vary.
 The used context can get accessed with `ExpressionResult#getContext()`.
 The context may get